SanchoBlaze/blazeislebot/README.md

 **Note:** Global commands can take up to 1 hour to update across all servers, while guild commands update immediately.

 ## Guild Setup

+### Easy Configuration with Modals
-Once the bot is running and has been invited to a new server, an Administrator must configure it using the `/config` command.
-This is required for most features to work correctly.
+Once the bot is running and has been invited to a new server, an Administrator must configure it using the **new modal-based `/config` command**.
+This provides an intuitive interface for setting up all bot features.

+#### Configuration Commands
-- `/config view` - Displays the current settings for the server.
+- `/config view` - Displays the current settings for the server
-- `/config set <key> <value>` - Sets a specific configuration value.
-The value should be the ID of the channel, message, or role.
+- `/config set` - Opens an interactive interface with buttons for each setting

+#### Interactive Setup Process
+1. Run `/config set` to see all available configuration options
+2. Click the button for the setting you want to configure
+3. A modal will appear with clear instructions and input validation
+4. Enter the channel name, role name, or ID - the bot accepts multiple formats:
+   - **Channel IDs:** `123456789012345678`
+   - **Channel names:** `general` or `#general`
+   - **Role IDs:** `123456789012345678`
+   - **Role names:** `Moderator` or `@Moderator`

-### Required Settings
+#### Required Settings
-- `rules_channel_id`: The channel where your rules message is.
+- **📋 Rules Channel**: The channel where your rules message is posted
-- `rules_message_id`: The ID of the message that users must react to.
+- **📝 Rules Message ID**: The ID of the message that users must react to with ✅
-- `members_role_id`: The role to grant users after they accept the rules.
+- **👥 Members Role**: The role granted to users after they accept the rules
-- `streams_channel_id`: The channel where Twitch stream notifications will be posted.
+- **📺 Streams Channel**: The channel where Twitch stream notifications will be posted
-- `mod_role_id`: The role that has permission to use the `/twitch` command (in addition to Administrators).
+- **🛡️ Mod Role**: The role that has permission to use moderation commands
+- **👋 Welcome Channel**: The channel where welcome messages are sent

+## Advanced Features

-## Twitch Stream Notifications
+### Twitch Stream Notifications
-Moderators and admins can manage Twitch stream notifications using the `/twitch` command:
+The bot features a comprehensive Twitch integration system with real-time monitoring:

+#### Management Commands (Mod/Admin only)
-- `/twitch add <username>` - Subscribe to a Twitch channel
+- `/twitch add <username>` - Subscribe to a Twitch channel for notifications
 - `/twitch remove <username>` - Unsubscribe from a Twitch channel
-- `/twitch list` - List all subscribed channels
+- `/twitch list` - List all subscribed channels with who added them
-- `/twitch status <username>` - Check a channel's current status
+- `/twitch status <username>` - Check a channel's current live status

+#### Features
-The bot checks for live streams every 5 minutes and posts notifications to the configured streams channel.
+- **Real-time monitoring**: Checks streams every 5 minutes
+- **Smart notifications**: Only notifies when streams go from offline to live
+- **Rich embeds**: Stream notifications include title, game, viewer count, and thumbnail
+- **Database persistence**: All subscriptions and stream states are stored in SQLite
+- **OAuth2 integration**: Uses proper Twitch API authentication
+- **Error handling**: Robust error handling for API failures and missing channels

+### Rules & Welcome System
+- **Automated role assignment**: Users get the Members role when they react with ✅ to the rules
+- **Welcome messages**: Sent to the configured welcome channel (not hardcoded to #general)
+- **Loyalty system integration**: New members are automatically added to the XP system
+- **DM notifications**: Users receive a private message confirming rule acceptance

+### Loyalty/XP System
+- **Automatic XP gain**: Users earn XP by being active in the server
+- **Level progression**: XP converts to levels with a scaling formula
+- **Leaderboard**: `/leaderboard` shows top users by XP
+- **User stats**: `/xp` and `/level` commands show individual progress
+- **Persistent storage**: All data stored in SQLite database

+## Technical Details

+### Built With
+- **discord.js v14**: Latest Discord API wrapper with modern features
+- **SQLite3**: Lightweight database for persistence
+- **Node.js v22**: Latest LTS Node.js version
+- **PM2**: Production process management
+- **Twitch API**: Real-time stream data and OAuth2 authentication

+### Database Schema
+The bot uses SQLite with the following tables:
+- `guild_settings`: Server-specific configuration
+- `loyalty`: User XP and level data
+- `twitch_subscriptions`: Twitch channel subscriptions
+- `twitch_status`: Current stream status cache

+### Modular Architecture
+- Commands organized by category in `/commands/` subdirectories
+- Separate modules for loyalty, Twitch, colors, and database operations
+- Easy to extend with new commands and features
+- Clean separation of concerns and error handling

 ## Join Us
 Want to see the bot in action or join the Blaze Isle community?